-Team CSP-SBI cycling ambassadors share a passion for cycling and exploring outdoors.
-We encourage people to use cycling to reach health and wellness goals, build relationships with family and friends, have access to affordable transportation, explore the world in a fun, sustainable and engaging manner, and challenge themselves.
+Team CSP-SBI cycling ambassadors share a passion for cycling and learning about the world we live in.
+We encourage people to use cycling as affordable transportation, to reach health and wellness goals, build community, explore the world in a fun and sustainable way, and challenge ourselves to reach for our best.

 Mark Aasmundstad – I rediscovered cycling at the age of 22, and things just clicked.
 I keep learning more, and deepening my love and commitment.
 In cycling there is a wonderful congruity between people, technology, and the world.
 The sense of belonging, that is cycling.
 I like getting outside, taking on challenges and experiencing adventure.
 I feel so alive when I am riding my bike.

 William Culpepper – William fell in love with the bicycle at the age of 13 and has not stop riding and exploring for the last 25+ years.
 He is concerned with how society can use the bicycle as means of transportation, interaction, community and awareness.
 His current favorite bike is the jack of all trades, a cyclocross bike!
 William currently lives in Bozeman, Montana looking for perfect vistas in the morning light with his wife and 2 active daughters.

 Wendy Fisher – I am a plant ecologist with Live Oak Associates and have been road/mountain cycling for 25 years.